sandhyat/SVEA_FSS/README.md

 7) Real_SV_interval_estimates.py : It generates the t-distribution based interval estimates for the SVEA values.
 The intervals generated from this code used to obtain the plots in Figure 4.
 8) Plotting_interval.py : This code generates the interval estimates plots presented in Figure 4.

 In addition to the source code, we also provide the generated 5 and 6 dimensional synthetic data in sdA_Syn_5D_3000_p_0.5.txt and sdB_Syn_6D_9000_p_0.65.txt respectively.
-We use the ReliefF implementation available at [https://github.com/jundongl/scikit-feature/blob/master/skfeature/function/similarity_based/reliefF.py] by [https://dl.acm.org/doi/abs/10.1145/3136625].
+We use the ReliefF implementation available at [https://github.com/jundongl/scikit-feature/blob/master/skfeature/function/similarity_based/reliefF.py].
 Source code for kernalized SVM or regularized SVM and C4.5 are not provided as they are available as standard modules in Python and R respectively.

 #### Dependencies